 In fostering public land stewardship, CCMR trail events provide volunteers the opportunity to give back to the trails they love, meet new people, and have a great time doing it!

-1. The motorized CDT from Old Monarch Pass to HWY 50.
+1. The motorized Continental Divide Trail (CDT) from Old Monarch Pass to HWY 50

 CCMR works with the Forest Service, BLM and local groups on projects that benefit the entire community of trail enthusiasts.

 • Clearing overgrown brush and fallen trees

 • Repairing trail damage from floods and fires